Dyfed-Powys 2017Read more about Dyfed-Powys 2017

 Wendy Williams, Her Majesty’s Inspector of Constabulary

-My overall assessment of Dyfed-Powys’ performance will be published in spring 2018, following the publication of the legitimacy and effectiveness inspections in December 2017 and March 2018, respectively.
+My overall assessment of Dyfed-Powys’ performance will be published in spring 2018, following the publication of the effectiveness inspections in March 2018.

 How effective is the force at keeping people safe and reducing crime?